nus-cs2103-AY2324S1/ip/docs/README.md

 ### Add an Event task `event`

 Adds a event task to the task list.
 The `/from` and `/to` date should be of the format `yyyy-mm-dd` and time should in 24hr format `hh:mm`.

++ Make sure to include the description of the task.
++ Make sure to include /from and /to date and time in the correct format.
++ Ensure that the deadline is after the start date and time.

 **Example of usage:** `event MS event /from 2023-10-20 09:00 /to 2023-10-22 08:00`